We, the College of Media and Publishing (CMP) regard each person as unique. We believe in their potential.

 Anyone whose personal data is stored by us will have the right of access to it.
-We are fully in agreement with and support the regulations in the GDPR 2018.
-See our Privacy and data protection policy
+We are fully in agreement with and support the regulations in the UK GDPR.
+See our Privacy and data protection policy.

 Recruitment and selection

 Recruitment will be on the sole basis of the applicant’s abilities.
 Applicants are “invisible” to us, in that we will not know their race, background, sexual orientation or other circumstances unless they tell us.
 A disability (physical or mental) will not of itself justify the non-recruitment of an applicant.
 We will take into account previous qualifications, achievements and experience for the purposes of recruitment and accreditation of prior learning for all staff members, freelancers and tutors.

 Reasonable adjustments to the application procedures will be made as required to ensure that applicants are not disadvantaged because of disability.
 For example, where written documentation is used, alternative arrangements will be made for visually impaired applicants.